frisnit/fpga-noise/README.md

 The 32-bit LFSR has a period of 2^32 bits (4294967296) which repeats about every 22 seconds at 192MHz.

-The noise display can be 'paused' by toggling DIP switch 1.
+##### DIP switch 1 'pauses the noise display:

 This reloads the LFSR seed value on each VSYNC causing the same random sequence to be produced each frame.

-DIP switch 2 switches between colour/monochrome noise output:
+##### DIP switch 2 switches between colour/monochrome noise output:

 ![Monochrome noise](https://raw.githubusercontent.com/frisnit/fpga-noise/master/images/mono-noise.jpg)
 Monochrome noise